 Cracking your neck—or any part of your spine—may seem like an easy way to relieve tension, but it can actually cause more harm than good.
 Once you understand the potential risks and benefits of cracking your neck, you can decide for yourself if the potential advantages are worth the danger.

 Stretching or cracking your neck is not completely off-limits.
-In fact, a growing body of research suggests that certain types of neck manipulation may help reduce the risk of headaches and other negative effects associated with a prolonged head tilt.
+In fact, a growing body of research suggests that certain types of neck manipulation, such as cervical spine manipulation, may help reduce the risk of headaches, neck pain, muscle tension, and other negative effects associated with a prolonged head tilt.
 But remember: Any time you crack your neck, you are putting yourself at risk for injury.
 Learn how and when it’s safe to crack your neck—and when it’s better to steer clear.

 What Happens When You Crack Your Neck

-When you crack your neck, you cause the joint to move beyond its normal range of motion.
-The pressure inside the discs becomes uneven, which causes a popping or cracking sound.
+When you crack your neck, you cause the facet joints to move beyond their normal range of motion, stretching the joint capsule.
+The pressure inside the discs becomes uneven, which causes a popping noise or popping sound.
 This temporarily reduces the stress on your spine and the associated muscles around it, which is why you feel some relief.

 Cracking your neck may also cause the ligaments in your spine to stretch, which could possibly lead to more mobility.
 Together, these are the reasons why people try to crack their necks.
 It often feels like the fastest and only way to address pain and discomfort.
 However, there are risks to doing this repeatedly.